 There are many important ingredients needed to raise a guide dog.
 Right now the most important one is you!
-Join our community event and get baking for the Blind Foundation Guide Dogs.
+Join our community event and get baking for Blind Low Vision NZ

 Join the online community